DFPercush/PhysicalQuantity/README.txt

 	If you need to change VS project configuration, it's a good idea to create a new property sheet and put the settings there, so you're not committing your personal settings in the shared git repo.
+View > Property Manager.